Clyde Crashcup

 Clyde Crashcup is a fictional character from the early 1960s animated television series The Alvin Show.
 He is a scientist in a white coat who tends to "invent" things that have already been invented; his experiments invariably fail.
 He usually invented by penciling the concept in air, with the picture becoming the actual object.
 The character has also appeared in comics and other Alvin and the Chipmunks works after The Alvin Show.

 Creation

 Clyde Crashcup was created by Ross Bagdasarian.
 He is voiced by Shepard Menken mimicking the enunciation of Richard Haydn's nasal-voiced character Edwin Carp.
+He is also drawn as a caricature of Richard Haydn.

 Clyde had one of the four segments of each episode of The Alvin Show, and the Chipmunks starred in the other three (two of which were musical segments).

 Character details

 Crashcup is a scientist in a white coat whose experiments invariably fail.
 His was the only voice heard in many of the episodes because the other main character in the series was his assistant Leonardo, who only whispered into Clyde's ear.
 (Note: In one episode, Clyde invented a wife, who is voiced by June Foray—portrayer of Rocket J. Squirrel in Rocky and Bullwinkle, among many characters.

 In the episode "Crashcup Invents the Birthday Party", Foray provided the (all too audible) voice for the mother of Crashcup's inaudible assistant Leonardo.)

 Clyde Crashcup was primarily an inventor rather than a researcher, although he tended to "invent" things that had already been invented.
 However, in one episode, he built a functioning time machine.
 He typically would invent something by taking a pencil out of his lab coat's pocket and drawing a picture in midair of his conception: the picture would then become the actual object.

 With the release of "This Is Your Life Clyde CrashCup" it shows him for the first time of wearing black pants and black bowtie and a grey shirt.

 Clyde's catchphrase was to break down the name of his invention into its metonymic elements to explain his thought process.
 For example, when asked to justify the invention of the telephone, he would say "That's 'tele-' for tele and '-phone' for phone: telephone."

 In one episode, Clyde invented a wife, voiced by June Foray.